paul-antony/tudoku/README.md

-# tudoku
+# Tudoku
-Game Tudoku is a combination of tetres and sudoku.
-The game is still under development .
-It is developed in js
+Game Tudoku is a combination of tetres and sudoku, developed in js.